yelanxin/pw-rate-switcher/Readme.md

 Click any of the Hz buttons (44.1kHz, 96kHz, etc.) to force the system to a specific rate.
 This disables automatic switching until you re-enable it.

 ## ❓ FAQ

+**Q: Does this app work with PulseAudio?**
+**A:** No, it works with **PipeWire-Pulse**.
+Modern distros use PipeWire to "imitate" PulseAudio so your apps work, but the backend is PipeWire.
+This app talks to that backend.
+If you are on an old distro with legacy PulseAudio, this app cannot control it.

 **Q: Why does it say "32-bit Float" when playing a 16-bit file?**
 **A:** This is normal PipeWire behavior.
 PipeWire uses a 32-bit Floating Point container for all internal mixing to preserve quality and volume precision.
 Your DAC still receives the audio data perfectly intact (lossless).